2791 A Contour Vehicle Comes to Visit.

 The appearance of a so called Hro causes great unrest among the galactic traders disrupting the interstellar trade in our sector.
 The Hro is an aspirant prophet, a being that might turn into a full prophet of their species, an Irun.
 This Hro is probably the first Irun aspirant within several hundred years, at least in our sector of the galaxy.
 Later, however, when the Hro is consecrated as an adult, no Irun emerges from this process.
 The individual remains a Hro and the situation calms down again.

 A Hro is a young individual of the Mercato species with an outstanding personality.
 Thousands of clan ships are gathering for the adult consecration of a Hro.
 Some sources speak of hundreds of thousands of ships.
 During the consecration ceremony, all Mercato youths become adults within a few weeks.
 Body and mind transform in a kind of pupation.
 Sometimes a charismatic leader, an Irun, emerges from this process, captivating all the clans present with their ships drawing them under his spell.
-It is not known whether this mental influence on the clans present is just a psychological effect, if it is of biochemical nature, maybe an infection, or whether it is an electromagnetic.
+It is not known whether this mental influence on the clans present is just a psychological effect, if it is of biochemical nature, maybe an infection, or whether it is a bio-electro-mechanic mechanism.
 The Mercatos do not allow for investigations and the event is also much too rare for systematic studies.

 Mercatos are traders.
 The name was very aptly coined at first contact in the Sol system in the 27th century.
 They travel in individual clan ships and engage in interstellar trade between many species.
 Each ship houses a family or a group of families constituting a clan.